giannilmbd/dynare/doc/manual/source/the-model-file.rst

     .. option:: smoother_inversion_filter

-       Employ the inversion filter of *Cuba-Borda, Guerrieri, Iacoviello, and Zhong (2019)* when running the smoother.
+       Employ the inversion filter of :cite:t:`CubaBorda:2019` when running the smoother.
 The underlying assumption is that the system starts at the steady state.
 In this case, the inversion filter will provide the required smoother output.
 Default: not enabled.

     .. option:: smoother_piecewise_kalman_filter

-       Employ the piecewise Kalman filter of *Giovannini, Pfeiffer, and Ratto (2021)* when running the smoother.
+       Employ the piecewise Kalman filter of :cite:t:`Giovannini:2021` when running the smoother.
 Default: enabled.

     .. option:: filter_use_relaxation